English

 Project Content

 The project's methodology combines oral history with archival research.
-Aside from the catalogued collections at locations like the German Broadcasting Archive (Potsdam), Academy of the Arts (Berlin), German Music Archive (Leipzig), and Dance Archive (Leipzig), the project makes use of uncatalogued and in part previously unknown archival materials.
-These include 3000 reel-to-reel tapes containing Latin American music played on East German radio and held by the Ethnological Museum, the documents of the socialist-era Research Center for Popular Music at Humboldt University, and recordings and paperwork in possession of the German Broadcasting Archive in Potsdam.
+Aside from the catalogued collections at locations like the German Broadcasting Archive (Potsdam), Academy of the Arts (Berlin), German Music Archive (Leipzig), and Dance Archive (Leipzig), the project makes use of uncatalogued and, in part, previously unknown archival materials.
+These include (but are not limited to) 3000 reel-to-reel tapes containing Latin American music played on East German radio and held by the Ethnological Museum, the documents of the socialist-era Research Center for Popular Music at Humboldt University, and recordings and paperwork in possession of the German Broadcasting Archive in Potsdam.
 Interns will be able to assist Dr. Hutchinson in her work with these unique materials.

 Tasks for Interns

-Depending on the timeframe and the intern's skills, tasks may include:
+Depending on the intern's skills, tasks may include:

-• Assisting with digitization of materials (scanning documentation, digitizing recordings)
+Assisting with the digitization of materials (scanning documentation, digitizing recordings)

-• Updating and expanding project website, promoting project on social media
+Updating and expanding the project website, promoting the project on social media

-• Assistance with conducting field observations and interviews
+Assistance with conducting field observations and oral history interviews

 Academic Level